-It can take over 300 hours over of language learning (home and class-based) to reach an A2+ level of fluency, which can take many years of learning, as such we expect many students to be within the Post-Chick level for many blocks.
-We work hard to ensure that each semester is an exciting blend of new learning and topics met with recapping and reinforcing previous classes.
+Note that it can take over 300 hours over of language learning (home and class-based) to reach an A2+ level of fluency, which can take many years of learning, as such we expect many students to be remain within the Post-Chick level for many blocks (around 30 weeks).
+We work hard to ensure that each semester is an exciting blend of new learning and topics alongside essential recapping and reinforcing from previous classes.

 Fledgling classes are for those at an intermediate level (B1+), and suit those of you who are little further ahead with fluency and who are more comfortable with basic grammar structures.